-- 1. Except for pre-employment documents as may be maintained at the Human Resources Department, an employee's official personnel file is that file maintained by an employee's agency or department and shall accompany the employee to his new agency in case of permanent transfer.
+- 1. Except for pre-employment documents as may be maintained at the Department of Human Resources, an employee's official personnel file is that file maintained by the Department of Human Resources on behalf of an employee's agency or department and shall accompany the employee to his new agency in case of permanent transfer.
 The employing agency or department shall inform the employee where his/her official personnel file is being maintained. - 2.
 With the exception of material that is confidential or privileged under law, an employee will be allowed access to his/her official personnel file during normal working hours.
 Subject to the exception stated above, copies of all documents and materials placed in an employee's official personnel file after July 1, 1986, are to be given, on a one-time basis, to the employee at no cost to the employee.
-Additional copies will be provided to the employee and/or his/her representative at the employee's request at the going rate for photocopy cost per page. - 3.
-Any material, document, note or other tangible item which is to be entered or used by the employer in any grievance hearing held in accordance with the Grievance Procedure Article of this Agreement, or hearing before the Vermont Labor Relations Board, is to be provided to the employee on a one-time basis, at no cost to him/her. - 4.
+Additional copies will be provided to the employee and/or his/her representative at the employee's request at the going rate for photocopy cost per page.

+- 3. Any material, document, note or other tangible item which is to be entered or used by the employer in any grievance hearing held in accordance with the Grievance Procedure Article of this Agreement, or hearing before the Vermont Labor Relations Board, is to be provided to the employee on a one-time basis, at no cost to him/her. - 4.
 The employee has the right to provide written authorization for his/her bargaining representative or attorney to act for him/her in requesting access to his/her personnel file and receiving the material (s)he is entitled to have in accordance with the preceding part of this Article.
 The State or its agents are to honor this authorization upon its receipt for the purpose of investigating a potential grievance or for processing an existing grievance, but not as a blanket authorization. - 5.
 Letters of reprimand or warning, supervisors' notes, or written records of relief from duty (including investigation notes) which are more than two (2) years old and have not resulted in other discipline or adverse performance evaluation against the employee will be removed, on the employee's request, from the employee's official personnel file and destroyed.
 Suspensions of three (3) or fewer days shall be removed from personnel files at the employee's request after five (5) years if the employee has no other discipline in that time period.
 No grievance material or any other VSEA-related material will be placed in an employee's official personnel file.
 Grievance material or any other VSEA-related material placed in an employee's official personnel file prior to the effective date of this Agreement shall be removed upon the request of the employee. - 6.
+If an employee has been investigated and no discipline results from the investigation, upon an employee's request, all records related to such investigation shall be removed from the employee's official personnel file at the end of the investigation. - 7.
 An employee shall be allowed to place in his/her official personnel file a written rebuttal to a letter of reprimand, warning, counseling letter, disciplinary suspension, or performance evaluation.
-Such rebuttal must be submitted within thirty (30) work days after receipt of such adverse personnel action (except in case of a later grievance settlement).

-7. An employee, with the concurrence of the appointing authority, shall have the option of placing in his/her official personnel file any work-related commendations.
+Such rebuttal must be submitted within thirty (30) work days after receipt of such adverse personnel action (except in case of a later grievance settlement). - 8.
+An employee, with the concurrence of the appointing authority, shall have the option of placing in his/her official personnel file any work-related commendations.